 As discussed in the seismic ground shaking discussion above and the environmental setting (Section 3.6.2), the proposed Project site would be mildly susceptible to ground shaking due to the proximity of the Dog Valley fault and the low severity earthquake zone.
 The potential for ground failure resulting from things such as liquefaction is possible when the ground shaking potential is combined with the poorly drained soils located within the meadow.
-While the ground shaking potential and poorly drained soils of the proposed Project site result in some potential for liquefaction, there would be no manmade structures built within the proposed Project site is not open for public use and the proposed Project would not entail the use of the site for recreation or public uses limiting the exposure of people to the Project site.
+While the ground shaking potential and poorly drained soils of the proposed Project site result in some potential for liquefaction, there would be no manmade structures built within the proposed Project site which reduces the overall potential risk of liquefaction.
+Currently, the Project site is not open for public use and the proposed Project would not entail the use of the site for recreation or public uses limiting the exposure of people to the Project site.
 Therefore, the potential to expose people or structures to substantial adverse effects, including the risk of loss, injury, or death involving seismic related ground failure, including liquefaction, is considered less than significant.